dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 209. Minimum Size Subarray Sum.md

 209. Minimum Size Subarray Sum

-Given an array of n positive integers and a positive integer s, find the minimal length of a **contiguous subarray** of which the sum ≥ s.
-If there isn't one, return 0 instead.
+Given an array of n positive integers and a positive integer `s`, find the minimal length of a **contiguous subarray** of which the sum ≥ `s`.
+If there isn't one, return `0` instead.

 **Example:**
 ```